top of page

 Our Commitment to Children and Youth

-Currently, in Canada, there are high numbers of Indigenous and African-Canadian children and youth living in our child welfare system.
-Best practices must ensure permanency for all children and youth, along with the appropriate supports to sustain them in permanency.
+In Canada, a disproportionate number of Indigenous and African-Canadian children and youth are involved in the child welfare system.
+Best practices must focus on ensuring permanency for all children and youth, along with the supports needed to sustain those relationships over time.

 Approximately 30,000 children and youth continue to languish in our child welfare system across Canada.